spec-first/connexion/README.rst

     app.add_api('my_api.yaml')

-You can also disable it at api level:
+You can also disable it at API level:

 .. code-block:: python